EMDR Therapy for Women in NY, NJ & MA

 • Toxic relationship patterns, breakups, or betrayal wounds

-• Fear of failure, self-doubt, or beliefs like “I’m not good enough”
+• Fear of failure, self-doubt, or persistent “not good enough” beliefs

-• Work-related stress, burnout, or over-functioning to feel worthy
+• Work-related stress, burnout, or pressure to constantly perform

 • Grief, loss, or complicated family dynamics that feel unresolved

-Many women I work with describe feeling lighter, more in control, and more connected to themselves after EMDR—often in ways they didn’t think were possible.
+Many women I work with describe feeling lighter, more emotionally steady, and more connected to themselves after EMDR therapy — often in ways they didn’t think were possible.